Sullivans International - Yarn Supplier

 Custom color dyeing 200–500 kg per color

-Price drivers: fiber grade, dye complexity, packaging, order volume, seasonality.
+Price drivers: fiber grade, dye complexity, packaging, volume, seasonality.

-CIF Seller to port of destination Simpler logistics
+CIF Seller to destination port Simpler logistics handoff

-EXW Buyer collects at factory Freight forwarders with China office
+EXW Buyer collects at factory Teams with a China logistics office

-Confirm HS code with your broker (e.g. synthetic yarn vs. cotton blends differ in duty).
+Confirm HS code with your customs broker—synthetic yarn and cotton blends often classify differently.

 Step 6: Quality Control Before Shipment